Search for anything...

 Description

-Architected for performance, the Core i7-7700K processor packs 4 high- performing cores with core base frequency of 4.2GHz and 8MB of cache memory.
-Kick up the performance even higher with Intel Turbo Boost Technology 2.0 to bump the max turbo frequency to an amazing 4.5GHz.
+Leading the pack is the Intel Core i7-7700K processor.
+Architected for performance, this processor packs 4 high performing cores with core base frequency of 4.2GHz and 8MB of cache memory.
+Kick up the performance even higher with Intel Turbo Boost 2.0 technology to bump the max turbo frequency to an amazing 4.5GHz.
 Add Intel Hyper-Threading Technology for 8-way multitasking to deliver the performance knockout punch.
 Not enough?
 For the enthusiast, this processor is unlocked, you can tweak the performance to its fullest potential.

 Brand: Intel